Friday, May 1, 2026

 "Ave Amira" Documentary – 2016

 Amira Willighagen was catapulted to stardom at age 9 after auditioning for Holland's Got Talent in 2013.
 In this Dutch documentary made when she was 12, Amira reflects on her unexpected meteoric rise.
-In 2023, I had the privilege of meeting Amira at a fan event in Madison, GA (U.S.A.) and took these photos.
+In 2023, I had the privilege of meeting Amira at a fan event in Madison, GA (U.S.A.) and took these adorable photos of her.
+She was 19.

 Stranger Than Paradise – I Put a Spell on You – 1984